 There’s also a clear conflict of interest at play: Google is simultaneously buying and selling your clicks, so Google would actually benefit from overbidding on keywords associated with your products.
 Clients using Smart Shopping typically want to minimise their CPC whilst Google wants to maximise its revenue, making it difficult to view Google as impartial.

 Bidnamic’s machine learning platform offers a human touch aspect that other automation services lack.
 Businesses can see an additional 15% boost to their campaign focus when using machine learning technology with a human touch.
 Utilising technology such as the one we offer at Bidnamic can also increase your ROAS for digital marketing by up to 33%.

 At Bidnamic, we offer full transparency of all data insights, allowing us to tailor bids for Targeted Search Terms for a more customised experience.
 This will get your ads seen by the most relevant possible customers for the best price, neither bidding too high or too low but instead finding the sweet spot between the two.

-For more information on how Bidnamic can improve your Google Shopping experience, book a call with one of our Google Shopping specialists today.
+For more information on how Bidnamic can improve your Google Shopping experience, book a demo with one of our Google Shopping specialists today.